 ASL Debate Classes

-The Bluegrass Debate Coalition (BDC) offers an 8-week low-cost after school debate program for students across the state of Kentucky.
-Currently, the BDC offers two online class sessions, listed below, from the weeks of October 10th to November 28th.
+The Bluegrass Debate Coalition (BDC) offers a low-cost after school debate program for students across the state of Kentucky.
+Currently, the BDC offers two online class sessions, listed below, from the weeks of October 10th to November 28th (Tuesday) and November 2nd to November 30th.
 Each class lasts one hour long.
 Participating students are required to complete paperwork, including a pre-assessment, parent permission form, and media release.

 The purpose of our debate course is to help students who face barriers to participating in debate activities have the opportunity to engage in debate through an accessible means.
 Students who participate in debate receive numerous benefits, from improved GPA and standardized test scores, to greater self-confidence and critical thinking skills.